skryukov/inertia_rails-contrib/docs/guide/links.md

 > The `use:inertia` directive can be applied to any HTML element.
 > :::

 By default, Inertia renders links as anchor `<a>` elements.
-However, you can change the tag using the as attribute.
+However, you can change the tag using the `as` prop.

 :::tabs key:frameworks
 == Vue 2